PERMITS & REGULATIONS

 To film on City of Austin Parks properties—like Zilker Park, Pfluger Bridge, the Hike and Bike Trail, Mount Bonnell, Lady Bird Lake, Decker Lake, & Lake Austin—permitting requests must be made through the Parks & Recreation Office of Special Events.
 The Park Directory includes a full list of the 300+ City of Austin Parks properties.
 It is recommended that requests be filed at least 7 days in advance of filming start date for small productions and 14 days for large impact projects.

 Manager - Special Events Office, City of Austin Parks & Recreation Department

 Requests to film at Austin-Bergstrom International Airport (AIBA) must be submitted through the ABIA - Airport Filming Program.

 Properties Program Manager, Austin-Bergstorm International Airport

-STATE OF TEXAS - CAPITAL GROUNDS
+STATE OF TEXAS - CAPITOL GROUNDS

 Events & Exhibits Coordinator, State Preservation Board

 In order to film on a state-owned property—like a building or park—a request must be submitted to the Texas Film Commission.
 Permit requests can be filed online through the State Property Use - Request for Use Application.